Reach the Unreachable,

 Jeroen is a well-recognized expert in the field of gene therapy, exosomes and oncolytic viruses for cancer treatment.
 After obtaining his PhD (development of oncolytic viruses, 2012, LUMC Leiden), he has become one of the pioneers and world-leaders in the field of exosomes.
 He strongly believes that exosomes have the potential to serve as new type of therapy for many currently untreatable diseases and has been part of many ground-breaking studies in the exosome field.

-Besides his role as CSO in ExoVectory he holds a faculty staff position at the Erasmus MC Cancer Institute, Dept. of Neurosurgery, has numerous positions in scientific-societal organizations, incl. board member in the Dutch Society for Gene and Cell Therapy, and actively participates in committees and activities to facilitate translation of gene therapies towards the patient.
+Besides his role as CSO in ExoVectory he holds a faculty staff position at the Erasmus MC Cancer Institute, Dept. of Neurosurgery, has hold numerous positions in scientific-societal organizations, incl. board member in the Dutch Society for Gene and Cell Therapy, and actively participates in committees and activities to facilitate translation of gene therapies towards the patient.

 ExoVectory is an Erasmus MC spin-out, launched in 2020